 Hi, my name is Erik and I am the founder and creator of tipsdotcom.com.
-I have a passion for computers and technology since when computers first started appearing in people’s households.
+I've had a passion for computers and technology since when computers first started appearing in people’s households.
 I’m talking 1980’s, with the introduction of the Commodore 64.

 People have told me over and over again that I do a pretty decent job of explaining complicated technical stuff in a way that’s understandable.
 I’ve been told that I un-complicate things.

 In my environment people frequently turn to me when they have computer-related questions.
 They often tell me that they like to come to me for advice, not only because I know how to solve their problems, but especially because I explain things in an easy-to-understand language.
 (Speaking of language, please note that English is not my mother tongue, so please forgive the occasional spelling or grammar error).
-I have indeed also noticed that computer professionals often use jargon and sometimes even talk down to people.
+I have indeed also noticed that computer professionals often use jargon and sometimes even talk down to people if they are not computer-savvy.

 Nowadays you will find one or more computers in almost every modern-day household, which is why everywhere I show up, people often will have questions for me.
 Friends have suggested it’s a pity that no more people can benefit from my tips and that I should write them down and publish them on the internet.